-In May 2015, our board of directors approved a director compensation policy that became effective upon the effective date of the registration statement of which this prospectus is a part.
+In May 2015, our board of directors approved a director compensation policy to be effective upon the completion of this offering.
 Under this policy, we will pay our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
 The chair of each committee will receive a higher retainer for such service, although the Chairperson of the board of directors will receive the same retainer as the other directors.
 The fees to be paid to non-employee directors for service on the board of directors and for service on each committee are as follows:

-Director Annual Retainer Chairperson Annual Retainer
+Director Annual Retainer Cnairperson Annual Retainer

 Board of Directors \$30,000 \$ 30,000

 Audit Committee 7,500 15,000

 Compensation Committee 5,000 10,000

 Nominating and Corporate Governance Committee 5,000 10,000